+15. We apply the concept of materiality in planning and performing the audit.
+It is used in evaluating the effect of identified misstatements on the audit, and of any uncorrected misstatements, on the financial statements and in forming our opinion in the auditor's report.

-14. Materiality defines the maximum error that we are prepared to accept and still conclude that that our audit objective has been achieved.
-It helps assist our planning of the audit and allows us to assess the impact of any audit adjustments on the financial statements.
-We calculate materiality at different levels as described below.
-The calculated materiality values for the QLTR are set out in Exhibit 3.
+16. We calculate materiality at different levels as described below.
+The calculated materiality values for QLTR are set out in Exhibit 3.

-characteristics responsibilities principal activities risks governance

-Exhibit 3

-Materiality values
+Exhibit 3 Materiality values

-Materiality level Amount

-Planning materiality - This is the calculated figure we use in assessing the overall impact of audit adjustments on the financial statements.
-It has been set at 1% of gross receipts for the year ended 31 March 2017 based on the latest audited accounts for the year ended 31 March 2016.
+Materiality level Amount Planning materiality - This is the calculated figure we use in assessing the overall impact of audit adjustments on the financial statements.
+It has been set at 1% of gross receipts for the year ended 31 March 2018 based on the latest audited accounts for the year ended 31 March 2017. £87,000 Performance materiality - This acts as a trigger point.

-£0.109 million

-arrangements

-Performance materiality - This acts as a trigger point.
 If the aggregate of errors identified during the financial statements audit exceeds performance materiality this would indicate that further audit procedures should be considered.
-Using our

-£0.082 million

-Materiality level Amount professional judgement we have calculated performance materiality at 75% of planning materiality.
-Reporting threshold - We are required to report to those charged with governance on all unadjusted misstatements in excess of the 'reporting threshold' amount.
-This has been calculated at 1% of planning materiality. £0.001 million
+Using our professional judgement we have calculated performance materiality at 75% of planning materiality. £65,000 Reporting threshold (i.e. clearly trivial) - We are required to report to those charged with governance on all unadjusted misstatements in excess of the 'reporting threshold' amount.
+This has been calculated at 1% of planning materiality. £1,000 Source: Audit Scotland

-15. We review and report on other information published with the financial statements including the performance report and the accountability report including the governance statement and the remuneration and staff report.
-Any issues identified will be reported to the Audit and Risk Committee.
+17. We review and report on other information published with the financial statements including the performance report and the accountability report including the governance statement and the remuneration and staff report.
+Any issue identified will be reported to the Audit and Risk Committee.